Concert venue The Rock to be replaced by apartment complex

 Some hailed The Rock as a critical part of Tucson’s music history and scene, while others, including some performers, criticized its acoustics and layout.

-The venue rose to national attention in 2017 when rapper Lil Peep died of a drug overdose in his tour bus ahead of a scheduled concert.
+The Rock rose to national attention in 2017 when rapper Lil Peep died of a drug overdose in his tour bus ahead of a scheduled concert.
 Lil Peep, whose real name was Gustav Ahr, was 21.
 An autopsy ruled his death an accident caused by a combination of Xanax and fentanyl.

 A memorial was quickly erected outside the venue and remained for years, with a plaque eventually installed on the building and a mural painted on an adjacent wall.